janis-rasa/social_serveless/README.md

 GET  /posts?userId=1
 ```

-Create new post use POST method with `"Content-Type": "application/json"`
+To create or update post use POST method with `"Content-Type": "application/json"`.
+If there is a postId, then the post will be updated.

 ```
 POST /posts/create
 ```

 Return postId

+To delete post, use DELETE method with this JSON in the body `{ postId: postId, unixTimestamp: unixTimestamp }`

 ### Users